WDI-SEA/react-development-course-materials/06-Applied Practice/07-final-project-prompt.md

 **Suggestions and Hints**

-- Don't worry about styling at first!
+- Don't worry about styling at first.
 Focus on getting the functionality working.
 - Remember that `state` and `props` are **not** the same!
   - `state` represents the _state_ of your user interface component.
   - `state` can trigger changes in `props`, or `props` can come from parent components.